 Four-time Grammy Award-winning American tenor and pedagogue Anthony Dean Griffey has captured critical and popular acclaim on opera, concert and recital stages around the world.
 The combination of his beautiful and powerful lyric tenor voice, gift of dramatic interpretation and superb musicianship have earned him the highest praise from critics and audiences alike.
 Equally sought after as a teacher and adjudicator, Griffey is a perennial judge of the Metropolitan Opera National Council auditions and a regular presence at masterclasses and workshops all over the world.

 Since 2015 Griffey has served as Professor of Voice at the University of Rochester- Eastman School of Music.
-Performance highlights of his 2017/18 season include Elgar’s The Dream of Gerontius with the Vancouver Symphony, Mahler’s Das Lied von der Erde with the Orquesta Sinfonica de Mineria, Britten’s Serenade for Tenor and Horn with the Rhode Island Philharmonic, Beethoven’s Ninth Symphony with the Milwaukee Symphony Orchestra and Omaha Symphony Orchestra, Verdi’s Requiem with the Grand Rapids Symphony, a Duo recital with Frederica von Stade and solo recitals with the American String Quartet, Ying Quartet and Warren Jones.
-Griffey will return to the Metropolitan Opera in the 18/19 Season for the U.S Premiere of Nico Muhly’s Marnie.
+Performance highlights of his 2018/19 season include his return to the Metropolitan Opera for the U.S Premiere of Nico Muhly’s Marnie, Mahler’s Das Lied von der Erde with the Nashville Symphony, Elgar’s The Dream of Gerontius with the Indianapolis Symphony, Britten’s War Requiem with the UMS Choral Union, recitals at the University of Notre Dame, Toronto Summer Music Festival and the Morgan Library and Museum for the George London Foundation.
+Highlights of his 17/18 Season included Elgar’s The Dream of Gerontius with the Vancouver Symphony, Mahler’s Das Lied von der Erde with the Orquesta Sinfonica de Mineria, Britten’s Serenade for Tenor and Horn with the Rhode Island Philharmonic, Beethoven’s Ninth Symphony with the Milwaukee Symphony Orchestra and Omaha Symphony Orchestra, a Duo recital with Frederica von Stade and solo recitals with the American String Quartet, Ying Quartet and Warren Jones.

 In a career spanning over 25 years, Griffey has performed leading roles at the Metropolitan Opera, Lyric Opera of Chicago, New York City Opera, Houston Grand Opera, Los Angeles Opera, San Francisco Opera, Washington National Opera, Santa Fe Opera, Opera Bastille, Teatro dell’Opera di Roma, San Diego Opera, Canadian Opera Company and Opera Australia; as well as made operatic appearances at the Glyndebourne, Bregenz, Glimmerglass, Mostly Mozart, Saito Kinen and Aspen festivals.